Domains »Setting Custom A Records

-Your domain’s settings live under Store → Domains in your dashboard.
+Your domain’s settings live in the My Domains page.
 Every custom domain you added to your blog will have an Edit Domain link next to it.

 By default, your domain’s A record will be set to point to WordPress.com.
 It will be the first record in the list, under Existing DNS Records.
 Hover over it with your mouse and click on the pencil icon to edit it.